EGIS Admissions Team

 Course contentDetailed course guide

-This programme is composed eight core courses at PgDip level.
-For those looking to complete the programme at MSc level a Masters dissertation is also required.
+This course is composed eight core courses at PgDip level.
+For those looking to complete the course at MSc level a Masters dissertation is also required.
 Students are assessed through a combination of coursework and examination.

 |Semester 1||Semester 2|